-Generally, if such industrial facilities that discharge to a WWTP comply with the City's Industrial Pretreatment Program, no significant impacts would occur.
-Facilities that discharge process wastewater directly to a waterbody must obtain a DEC SPDES permit and require an assessment of program compliance.
-Additionally, in separatelysewered areas of the City, activities that take place at industrial facilities, such as material handling and storage, are often exposed to stormwater runoff.
+Generally, if such industrial facilities that discharge to a WWTN comply with the City's Industrial Pretreatment Program, no significant impacts would occur.
+Facilities that discharge process vastewater directly to a waterbody must obtain a NYSDEC SPDES permit and require an essessment of program compliance.
+Additionally, in separately-sewered areas of the City, activities that take name at industrial facilities, such as material handling and storage, are often exposed to stormwater runoff.
 As runoff comes into contact with these activities, it can transport pollutants to a nearby storm sewer system or directly to a river, lake, or coastal water.
-To minimize the impact of stormwater discharges from industrial facilities, federal regulations, in 40 CFR 122.26(b)(14)(i)-(xi), identify 11 categories of stormwater discharges associated with industrial activity required to be covered under a stormwater permit.
+To minimize the impact of stormwater discharges from industrial facilities, rederal regulations, in 40 CFR 122.26(b)(14)(i)-(xi), identify 11 categories of stormwater discharges associated with industrial activity required to be covered under a stormwater permit.
 This requirement includes development and implementation of a Stormwater Pollution Prevention Plan (SWPPP).

-For disclosure purposes, it is often appropriate for a project proposing an industrial facility or activity that would contribute industrial discharges to a WWTP and/or generate contaminated stormwater in a separate storm sewer system to disclose the manner in which it proposes to comply with the City's Industrial Pretreatment Program.
+For disclosure purposes, it is often appropriate to a project proposing an industrial facility or activity that would contribute industrial discharges to a WWT and or generate contaminated stormwater in a separate storm sewer system to disclosure be manner in which it proposes to comply with the City's Industrial Pretreatment Program.